walnuthq/walnut-landingpage/src/app/changelog/posts/20251226-debugger-improvements-and-bug-fixes.md

 - Enhanced the network selection list on the Simulation page by adding network logos.
 - Enhanced transaction search performance, making it more responsive on Walnut EVM.
 - Removed class hash information display on EVM contract pages.
+- Removed the Transaction Version field from the EVM Simulation Form to prevent confusion with Starknet numeric versions.